 Cong MLA demands probe into Unnao rape victim accident

-Raebareli (Uttar Pradesh) [India], July 28 (ANI): Congress MLA from Rampur Khas constituency, Aradhana Mishra on Sunday asked for an investigation into the accident in which the Unnao rape victim and her lawyer were critically injured while her mother and were killed.
+Raebareli (Uttar Pradesh) [India], July 29 (ANI): Congress MLA from Rampur Khas constituency, Aradhana Mishra on Sunday asked for an investigation into the accident in which the Unnao rape victim and her lawyer were critically injured while her two aunts were killed.